-A seizure is a sudden discharge of electrical activity in the brain, which at the time it happens is not easy to control.
+A seizure is a sudden discharge of electrical activity in the brain, which is not easy to control when it happens.

 There are two main types of attacks related to epilepsy.
 Generalized seizures affect the entire brain.
 Focal or partial seizures affect only part of the brain.

-During a stronger seizure, some people become confused or lose consciousness.
-Afterwards, you may not remember what is happening.
+During a more muscular seizure, some people become confused or lose consciousness.
+Afterward, you may not remember what is happening.